firoorg/firo/doc/gitian-building.md

 -------------------------

 Gitian needs virtual images of the operating system to build in.
-Currently this is Ubuntu Precise for both x86 architectures.
+Currently this is Ubuntu Trusty for both x86 architectures.
 These images will be copied and used every time that a build is started to make sure that the build is deterministic.
 Creating the images will take a while, but only has to be done once.